The tour

 Elm Hill

-Elm Hill, Norwich's famous cobbled medieval street
+Elm Hill, Norwich's famous cobbled medieval street, on the Norwich Free Walking Tour

 Tombland